Opportunities for Volunteering Abroad

 GV is more like a search engine where you find suitable projects for your next trip.
 As a volunteer, you will have to contact directly on your own the organizations listed on Grassroots Volunteering website.

 WWOOF (Working Weekends on Organic Farms) is a network of local organizations that connects organic farms and similar smallholdings to volunteers around the world.
 You’ll have to work for 4-6 hours each day in exchange for food and accommodation.

-You can WWOOF in more than 120 countries, chances are that some hosts are available in your own country.
+You can WWOOF in more than 130 countries with over 12k+ hosts, chances are that some hosts are available in your own country.
 If you’re new to WWOOF, I suggest you to begin volunteering in your own country first.

 WWOOF is organized by countries individually.
 So you will, first of all, choose the country that you’re gonna travel to.
 Then sign-up as a volunteer on the WWOOF organization managing that particular country.

 “Through an online platform, we connect travelers – looking to exchange their skills for accommodation – with incredible hosts from all around the world.”

 WorldPackers is definitely one the most popular and most trusted volunteering platforms out there.
 Excellent website and mobile apps (iOS & android) provides you access on-the-go.
 I just love the website and strongly recommend it.
 Work Exchange, Social Impact and Ecological projects are main categories on the site.